-The curriculum is carried out in practice through different modalities, such as projects, workshops, research and other activities, among with the experience of the participative management at the school.
-For the planning of these activities, we consider the interest and needs of learning and development, including the active participation of students.
-The Competence and Content Matrices coordinated through the Digital Mosaic platform lays out the key skills and competencies the learner is supported in at Lumiar-including critical thinking, communication, creativity, self-directed learning, and more.
+The curriculum is turned into practice through different modalities, such as projects, workshops, research and other activities, along with the experience of the participatory management at the school.
+For the planning of these activities, we consider the interests of the students and their needs of learning and development, always including their active participation.
+The Competence and Content Matrices, coordinated through the Digital Mosaic platform, lay out the key skills and competencies the learners are developing at Lumiar, including critical thinking, communication, creativity, self-directed learning, and more.

-The teacher becomes the development mentor, the Tutor, and the projects are led by content area experts, the Masters.
-Together, Tutors and Masters work closely to lead the implementation of a learning project, while making sure each learner’s individual learning goals and needs are supported–throughout the course of the project, as well as through their life at the school
+The teacher becomes the development mentor, which is called Tutor, and the projects are led by experts in the area of study, and they are called Masters.
+Together, Tutors and Masters work closely to develop the implementation of a learning project, while making sure that each student’s individual learning goals and needs are supported throughout the course of the project, as well as through their journey at the school.

-The enrichment of school life happens when students of different ages collaborate in one environment, which creates the opportunity for students to learn and socialize amongst themselves as in real life, and allows their development and exchanges of experiences unfold in a mutual and natural way.
+The enrichment of school life happens when students of different ages collaborate in one single environment, which creates the opportunity for students to learn and socialize amongst themselves as in real life.
+It means we don’t put grades in their development, allowing interactions and experience exchanges to unfold in a mutual and natural way.

-In the Lumiar Methodology, pedagogical practices, social relations and the organization of daily school life are managed in a participative way–that is, involving all agents that participate in the day to day school experience: administrative team, pedagogical team and students.
-Everyone participates in the plans for development and enrichment from experience at the school.
-The school environment operates as a participatory and democratic society, in order to guide children and young people in their engagement with society-both in their present and in the future.
+At Lumiar, pedagogical practices, social relations and the organization of daily school life are managed in a participatory way, involving all agents that are part of the day to day school experience: administrative team, pedagogical team and students.
+Everyone participates in the plans for the development and enrichment of the experience at school.
+We recreate inside the school what would be the expected functioning of a democratic society, in order to guide children and young people in their engagement with society, both in their present and in the future.